appcircleio/appcircle-cli/README.md

 - `AUTH_HOSTNAME`: Specifies the host where your IAM (identity access management) server endpoint is located.
 [See also](#configuring-your-appcircle-cli-environment) for more details.

+- `HOOK_HOSTNAME`: Specifies the host where the webhook endpoint is located.
+[See also](#configuring-your-appcircle-cli-environment) for more details.

 ## Interactive Mode

 Appcircle CLI incorporates a GUI that allows users to interactively access its features.
 To view all features in interactive mode, execute the following command: